Written by Liam (okay, with some help from Aoife)

 We found out that our writer Dad had summoned the Story Thief and agreed to do its three challenges in exchange for a really good story idea.
-Except Dad failed one of those challenges and now the Story Thief wasn’t just taking Dad’s stories from him.
-He taking Dad’s memories and personality too.
+Except Dad failed one of those challenges.
+Now the Story Thief wasn’t just taking Dad’s stories from him.
+It was taking Dad’s memories and personality too.
 Soon everything that we loved about Dad would be gone.

-Last night we stood in our garden in the shadow of the Story Thief.
+We summoned the Thief and stood in our garden in its shadow.
 We agreed to do its challenges in order to win Dad’s memories and stories back, knowing that if we failed even one of the three challenges, the Story Thief would take all our stories and memories too.

 I bet you would have been scared in our situation.
 Looking back I should have been more scared, but the following morning I woke early in great form.
 I hopped cheerfully out of bed, confident that together with the advice from top Irish kids book authors, we would easily be able to do the three challenges.
 We’d get our dad’s stories and memories back.

-Still I did shiver a teensy weensy bit when I found a note in some old world handwriting sitting on top of a book on the kitchen table.
+Still I did shiver a teensy weensy bit when I found a note written in old world handwriting sitting on top of a book on the kitchen table.
 I held the note up and read our first challenge from the Story Thief.

 I checked the clock.
 It was almost 7am.
-We had 14 hours to write the perfect start to a story or else.
+We had 14 hours to write the perfect start to a story.
 Loads of time.

 I ambled up the stairs and knocked on Aoife’s door.

-She burst out of her room into the hall like a pocket rocket.
+She burst out of her room like a pocket rocket.